alexdimopoulos/PointCloudCity-Open3D-ML/README.md

 `python scripts/run_pipeline.py {tf/torch} -c <path-to-config> --pipeline {SemanticSegmentation/ObjectDetection} --<extra args>`

-You can use script for both semantic segmentation and object detection.
+Use the script for both semantic segmentation and object detection.
 You must specify either SemanticSegmentation or ObjectDetection in the `pipeline` parameter.
 Note that `extra args` will be prioritized over the same parameter present in the configuration file.
 So instead of changing param in config file, you may pass the same as a command line argument while launching the script.

-For eg.
+For example.
 ```
 # Launch training for RandLANet on SemanticKITTI_PCC with torch.
 python scripts/run_pipeline.py torch -c ml3d/configs/randlanet_semantickitti_pcc.yml --dataset.dataset_path <path-to-dataset> --pipeline SemanticSegmentation --dataset.use_cache True